nec-openstack/quantum-openflow-plugin/docs/manual_install.md

         $ mv portprofile.py _portprofile.py
         $ mv qos.py _qos.py

-Edit the NEC OpenFlow Plugin configuration file "quantum-2011.3/quantum/plugins/nec/conf/nec_plugin.ini".
+Edit the plugin configuration file "quantum-2011.3/quantum/plugins/nec/conf/nec_plugin.ini".
 Make sure it matches your database configuration and OFC configuration.
-See comments in the NEC OpenFlow Plugin configuration file for more information.
+See comments in the plugin configuration file for more information.
 An example of configuration:

         [DATABASE]